todd-a-jacobs/s5/README.md

 faith, but there are people who are paid to know more about these things than we do. :)

+## Quick Start

+    # Clone the repository.
+    git clone git@github.com:CodeGnome/s5.git

+    # Copy the template to an appropriately named sub-directory in your
+    # web server's DOCUMENT_ROOT.
+    cp -a s5/s5-blank /path/to/slideshow

+    # Change to the new directory.
+    cd /path/to/slideshow

+    # Rename the template so that your web server can find it
+    # automatically.
+    mv s5-blank.html index.html

+    # Edit the slideshow.
+Remember to remove any boilerplate in the
+    # template.
+    vim index.html

 ## Documentation

 - [S5 FAQ][s5faq]